hypo69/hypo/pytest/gemini - set 3/en/src/product/product_fields/fields_list.rst

     fields = [f"field_{i}" for i in range(1, 1001)]
     assert validate_fields(fields) == True

-# Example demonstrating how to test a different aspect of a function
+# Example demonStarting how to test a different aspect of a function
 # (not really related to the function given, but for concept)
 def test_validate_fields_case_insensitive_input():
     """Tests if validation is case-insensitive (replace with relevant test if applicable)."""